Knowing the Unknown

 Of course, there were several more questions, but these were the ones I want to use in this example.

 Understandably, the company knew that it could only speculate about how the workforce felt about their schedule.
-At Shiftwork Solutions, we are equiped to gather this type of information through a program of employee education and participation.
+At Shiftwork Solutions, we are equipped to gather this type of information through a program of employee education and participation.

 The pay was middle of the road.
 Some nearby companies paid more and some paid less.